-Now click on the LilyPond icon, or press Control-M. On the right, a simple score appears.
+Now click on the LilyPond icon or use the Control-M keyboard shortcut.
+On the right, a simple score appears.

 Congratulations, you have just created your first music sheet with LilyPond!
 If you're satisfied now, you can skip the rest of this section.
 However, it may be that the version of LilyPond that was installed is not the same one as this documentation is for.
 If you want a different LilyPond version, you can register it in Frescobaldi, without losing the initial one.
-To do this, first download the archive from Section "Download" in General Information, and double-click to unpack it.
+To do this, download the archive from Section "Download" in General Information and double-click to unpack it.
+(The image shows the archive for version 2.23.10; for this documentation, however, you should download the archive for version 2.25.15.)